xingchen-fan/draw_pico_datacard/README.md

 scons
 ~~~~

+### Setup on UCSB servers

-If you use the USCB servers and to use the batch system on UCSB,
+If you use the USCB servers,
 you can use the below commands for the setup.
+This also sets up the environment for the batch system at UCSB

 ~~~~bash
 git clone --recurse-submodules git@github.com:richstu/draw_pico.git